 E. Student Engagement will decide when the above conditions are applicable.

 Applicants are required to attend all events unless arrangements have been made prior to the event.
 Please make note of these before submitting your application.
-If you have a time conflict, notify Blair Prevost immediately to see if we can work around it.
+If you have a time conflict, notify Holly Edwards immediately to see if we can work around it.